-Now the prompt is for the set new root password, Press Y and hit ENTER, then it will ask to enter a new password when you enter then the second time will ask for Re-enter new password.
+Now the prompt is for the set new root password, Press Y and hit ENTER, and then it will ask to enter a new password when you enter then the second time will ask for Re-enter new password.
 To re-enter the password and hit the ENTER key.

 The next prompt will be removing anonymous users, so definitely, Press Y and hit the ENTER button.
 As you can see in the image above, the MariaDB installation adds an anonymous user so anyone can log into the database without having a user account.
-So, the best practice is that, remove anonymous users.
+So, the best practice is that remove anonymous users.

 The next prompt is the “Remove test database?”
 Definitely press Y and hit ENTER for removing the test database that has no password.
 This test database comes during the MariaDB installation.

 Next and last prompt to reloading the privilege, Press Y and hit ENTER to reload all the privileges.
 These changes take immediate effect and make our database secured.

 SIMPLIFY THE INSTALLATION:

 Execute command > Hit enter for current root password > Press Y and hit ENTER for new password > Set New Password > Re-enter New Password > Press Y and Hit ENTER for delete anonymous users > Press Y and Hit ENTER for Disallow remote login > Press Y and Hit ENTER for Delete test Database > Press Y and Hit ENTER for Reload Privileges.

 Those are the simple steps of installations of MariaDB for the LAMP stack on Ubuntu and Debian server.
 After database installation, you can create a new database for every new project.
 You can also create your database for a WordPress website, and even you can create multiple databases and install various WordPress websites on a single server.

 Next to installation steps for the latest PHP.